Peppson/Radio-Nodes/README.md

 # Radio Node
 The Radio Node is an ATtiny84A-based module equipped with an NRF24L01 radio module.
 It serves as the "end node" in the [MQTT-Radio-Gateway](https://github.com/Peppson/MQTT-Radio-Gateway) network.
-Can run directly on 5V, or via a small solarpanel.
-Or approximately 50 days with a small battery (3300mAh).
+Can run directly on 5V, a small solarpanel or approximately 50 days with a small battery (3300mAh).
 Why not all three?:)

 - [Pcb](#Pcb)